-Let me share some of the common mistakes that freelancers make when dealing with such clients.
+Let me share some of the common mistakes that freelancers make when dealing with difficult clients.

-Every once in a while you will have one of those clients who will have tons of criticism but nothing as far as positive criticism goes.
-You have to deal with them for sure but not with ignorance.
+Every once in a while, you will have one of those clients who will have tons of criticism but nothing as far as positive criticism goes.
+You have to deal with such clients but not with ignorance.

-If you ignore them, they will come more hard ar you and it will make the situation even worse.
-In fact, it is totally opposite of ignorance that can help you come out of the situation faster.
+If you ignore them, they will come more hard at you.
+The situation can go out of control.
+It is the opposite of ignorance that can help you come out of the situation faster.

-Reduce the cost of the project or even reduce the requirements and the cost.
-But if you don’t communicate about it, things can out of hand soon.
+Over-communication is the best solution for such clients.
+Reduce the cost of the project or even reduce the requirements and the price.
+Try to make it a small project and then ask the client to go big later.
+However, if you don’t communicate about it, things can get out of hand soon.

 Anger is never a solution to any problem and can ruin any personal or professional relationship.

-Anger can be shown even in emails and so don’t try to compose an email or write a reply when you have an angry mood.
+Even if you are angry, it should not reflect in the call or email.
+Anger can also be shown in emails.
+So don’t try to compose an email or write a reply when you have an angry mood.

-Avoid interacting at that very particular moment.
-Avoid doesn’t mean ignore but taking an hour or two off or even replying the next day may help you to avoid the angry tone in emails.
+The best is to avoid interaction at that very particular moment.
+Avoid doesn’t mean ignoring, but taking an hour or two off or even replying the next day may help you to avoid the angry tone in emails.

-You can be wrong and there is no harm in accepting it.
-Let your ego be put to trash and stick your neck out and apologize.
+You can be wrong, and there is no harm in accepting it.
+Let your ego be put to the trash and stick your neck out and apologize.

 Immediately in my response, you will see I apologized and explained to him everything.
 He is now one of my regular clients.